Tags

-Following his decisive win two days ago, the President Elect has intensified his campaign pledge to conduct a “mass deportation” of the estimated 11 million immigrants who are living in the U.S. without authorization.
+Following his decisive win two days ago, the President Elect has intensified his campaign pledge to conduct a mass deportation of the estimated 11 million immigrants who are living in the U.S. without authorization.
 He promised to do something similar the last time he was in the White House, but he was unable to deliver.
-The headlines are worrying and suggest that this time could be very different with fewer legal obstacles and a judicial landscape more favorable to his agenda.
+But with a judicial landscape more favorable to his agenda, this time could be very different.

 Deportation has made the news before.
-In 1948, a plane chartered by United States Immigration Services crashed in Los Gatos, California, killing all 32 people aboard including 28 Mexican farmworkers. who were being deported to Mexico after working in the Bracero program, a World War II program created to address an agricultural labor shortage in the U.S.
+In 1948, a plane chartered by United States Immigration Services crashed in Los Gatos, California, killing all 32 people aboard including 28 Mexican farmworkers. who were being deported to Mexico after working in the Bracero program, created to address an agricultural labor shortage in the U.S. during World War II.

-Deeply affected by the media’s indifference to these workers and their families, singer Woody Guthrie wrote a poem, Plane Wreck at Los Gatos (Deportee).
-It is an unflinching indictment of how Americans can so easily disregard a tragedy of this magnitude when the deceased don’t look like them.
+Deeply affected by the national media’s indifference to these workers and their families, singer Woody Guthrie wrote a poem, Plane Wreck at Los Gatos (Deportee), an unflinching indictment of how Americans can so easily disregard a tragedy of this magnitude when the deceased don’t look like them.
 By giving the workers symbolic names, Guthrie’s poem provided some measure of dignity for them:

 Goodbye to my Juan, goodbye, Rosalita,